Information for Seniors

 Your parents have received information regarding housing, activities, and the commencement schedule.
 Confirmation will go out the first week of May about specific housing arrangements.
 Seniors pick up keys for parents at Residential Life in the week before commencement.

 Indoor Viewing Facilities (No Ticket Required)

-Due to limited seating in Sanford Field House, we will provide additional seating with closed-circuit access to the ceremony at another location on campus to be determined.
+Due to limited seating in Sanford Field House, we will provide additional seating with closed-circuit access to the ceremony at Little Hall in Golden Auditorium.
 This room will be open at 9:00 a.m. the day of the ceremony.

 As commencement is a major milestone in your life — and is newsworthy to your hometown — we encourage you to announce your accomplishments by sending a press release to your local newspaper.
 Download a sample release and instructions

 This year caps and gowns will be GreenWeaver

 , which will be provided by Oak Hall Cap and Gown.
 Please be sure to order your cap/gown on the Oak Hall website

 between Monday, February 3 and Friday, March 14.

 Caps and gowns are worn in all processions and during active participation in any of the exercises, such as the awarding of degrees.
 Caps are not worn at the torchlight ceremony.
 Tassels should be on the right at all times.

 Each senior is eligible to reserve up to five (5) guest tickets for the graduation ceremony between Monday, February 3 - Friday, March 14.
 Through the ticket reservation process, you will also be able to RSVP for the post-ceremony reception and provide the phonetic spelling of your name for the graduation announcer.
 For guests with special needs (hearing impaired, wheelchair, etc.), there will be reserved seating.
 It is important that you indicate whether you have a guest with special needs when reserving your tickets.
 If you do not request this, we may not be able to accommodate your guest in that section the day of commencement.